LiliaFramework/Lilia/documentation/docs/libraries/lia.chatbox.md

 ---

-### lia.chat.send
+### lia.chat.send(speaker, chatType, text, anonymous, receivers)

 **Purpose**

 Broadcasts a chat message to all eligible receivers.
+It respects the chat class's `onCanSay` and `onCanHear` logic and passes text through the `PlayerMessageSend` hook before networking.
+If `receivers` is not provided and `onCanHear` exists, a recipient list is built from players with characters that satisfy `onCanHear`.
+If that list ends up empty, the message is discarded.
+When a receiver list is provided, it is sent only to those players; otherwise it is broadcast to everyone.

 **Parameters**